taosu0216/taosu0216/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 📫 How to reach me:
+  -  taosu0216@gmail.com
+  -  taosu@mindfold.ai
 -->

 # I'm trying to build my own neuro-sama now!